Generic Name: interferon beta-1a (IN-ter-FEER-on BAY-ta)

-Avonex vials is used for:
+Avonex vials are used for:

 Treating relapsing forms of multiple sclerosis (MS) in certain patients to reduce the number of flare-ups and to slow down the development of physical disability associated with MS.

-Avonex vials is a protein identical to one found in the body.
+Avonex vials are a protein identical to one found in the body.
 Exactly how it works is not known.
 It is thought to interfere with certain substances in the body that cause flare-ups of MS.